saurabhrai-it/nagiosAutomation/README.md

 # nagiosAutomation
-This project is buid to automate nagios moonitoring.
+This project is buid to automate nagios monitoring.